emidec/emidec.github.io/_pages/hiring.md

 UCL "pay scales" are [public](https://www.ucl.ac.uk/human-resources/sites/human_resources/files/21-22_ucl_non-clinical_grade_structure_with_spinal_points-202108.pdf).
 Associate Professor are appointed at Grade 9, Lecturers typically at Grade 8.
 Pay, spine points, etc. are to be negotiated with the Head of Department and HR.
 Full Professors are on a [banding structure](https://www.ucl.ac.uk/human-resources/pay-benefits/salary-scales/professorial-banding-structure-20212022).

+These salaries are pre-tax, you can estimate your take-home pay using websites like [thesalarycalculator.co.uk](https://www.thesalarycalculator.co.uk/salary.php).
+Note that our pension contributions are 9.8% (sigh), so make sure to keep that into account.

 ### 8. Do you offer a start-up package?

 Again, this is to be negotiated, but typically, yes, you can expect some "seed" funding for some equipment, travel, and student support.